Vanina García Sokol

-María Vanina García Sokol (born 27 December 1983) is a retired professional tennis player from Argentina.
+María Vanina García Sokol (born 27 December 1983) is a former professional tennis player from Argentina.

 Biography

 García Sokol, who comes from the Misiones Province of Argentina, turned professional at 17 years of age.

 In 2003 she was a member of Argentina's Fed Cup squad and represented Argentina at the Pan American Games held in Santo Domingo.

-Competing mostly on the ITF circuit, she had a best ranking of 191 in the world and won a total of three ITF singles titles.
+Competing mostly on the ITF Women's Circuit, she had a best ranking of 191 in the world and won a total of three ITF singles titles.
 She twice qualified for the main draw of a WTA Tour tournament, the Vancouver Open in 2004 and the 2005 Copa Colsanitas Seguros Bolivar in Bogota.
-In 2007, she retired from professional tennis.
+In 2007, she retired from tennis.

 Based in Buenos Aires, she now works as a tennis coach and has started her own foundation.